 Thousands from near and far join us for the Feast each year.
 The weekend of the festival is filled with excitement for all who attend the celebration.
-It is a time for family, a time for neighbors and old friends to gather, a time for the entire community to come together and appreciate the traditions of Italy, and above all, a time to pay homage to the miraculous Saints Cosmas and Damian, "The Healing Saints".
+It is a time for family, friends, neighbors, and the community to come together and appreciate the traditions of Italy, and most importantly, a time to pay homage to the miraculous Saints Cosmas and Damian, "The Healing Saints".

-Warren and Porter Streets at Gaeta Square, East Cambridge are closed and decorated with illuminations and flags.
-The bandstand and the ornate (the temporary chapel which will house the Saints for the weekend) are erected at one end of the festival.
+Warren and Porter Streets (Gaeta Square) of East Cambridge are closed and decorated with illuminations and flags.
+The bandstand and the ornate (the temporary chapel which house the Saints for the weekend) are erected at one end of the festival.
 A carnival is erected at the other end of the festival.
 The street is filled with vendors of all sorts, and the aroma of sizzling Italian sausage fills the air.

 At the conclusion of the Mass, the procession returns to the chapel, Porter Street is closed, and the Society hosts a free traditional Italian dinner for all to enjoy.